saimaar/React-Fundamentals/README.md

 1. The HTML element
 2. Null is where the attribute (className etc) goes for the html.
 3. Child, which could be a string,function or a variable
+- Note: Whenever we are wrting some JSX, we are basically writng pure javascript code under the hood.

+** JSX: Short for Javascript XML, like a template (not HTML or String)

 ## Difference between a Component and an Element
  - A component is bascially a function that returns an element